awslabs/ml-io/README.md

 ```

 ### Reading in C++
-The C++ API of ML-IO has full feature parity with its Python API.
-In fact ML-IO is mostly written in modern C++ and exposes its functionality to Python using a thin language binding layer.
+The C++ API of MLIO has full feature parity with its Python API.
+In fact MLIO is mostly written in modern C++ and exposes its functionality to Python using a thin language binding layer.
 This makes it possible to perform quick experimentations and fast iterations in Python that can later be productionized in C++ with very little effort.

 Below we show the same [`CsvReader`](doc/python/data_reader.md#CsvReader) sample code; this time exporting columns as DLPack tensors instead of NumPy arrays.